 Chairman FASCELL.
 For all newsmen seeking entry into Eastern Bloc countries or the Soviet Union where there seems to be more of a problem.
 I do not think there is a major problem about entry into the United States, do you?

-Mr. SZULC.
-No, except the very minor point which we discussed before concerning travel here by journalists and others from Eastern Europe.
+Mr. Szulc.
+No, except the very minor point which we discussed before concerning travel here by journalists and others from Eastern are able to travel.